Technical skills get you interviews. Interview skills get you offers.

 Deep dive: What to Expect in Technical Interviews in 2026 covers AI assistants, interview formats, and stage-by-stage preparation.

-The Interview Pipeline
+Interview Pipeline Questions

 Understanding the full process helps you allocate preparation time effectively.

-What happens: A non-technical conversation about your background, interest in the role, and basic qualifications.
+The recruiter screen lasts about 30 minutes.
+It's a non-technical conversation about your background, interest in the role, and basic qualifications.

 What they evaluate: Communication clarity, genuine interest, reasonable expectations.